 - Facilitators are all MCCC qualified (official Moodle Course Creator Certificate)

 - Facilitators are experienced online teachers from schools, universities, and the commercial sector

-The MoodleBites for Teachers course is 8 weeks in duration and is delivered in a Moodle version 2.x environment - (although it is appropriate for participants still using Moodle version 1.9) Each week contains approximately 2-4 hours work, although this varies depending on your experience with Moodle and how much extension work you wish to complete
+The MoodleBites for Teachers course is 8 weeks in duration and is delivered in a current Moodle environment (resources are also available within courses for earlier Moodle versions).
+Each week contains approximately 2-4 hours work, although this varies depending on your experience with Moodle and how much extension work you wish to complete

 Designed for 'just in time' training, for busy teachers needing flexibility, and those new to Moodle.